 Fresh parsley, chopped for garnish

 The key here is to get everything ready for mixing.
 Once the bacon and pasta are both cooked and ready - it's really just a matter of mixing everything together so it doesn't take too long to make it.
 The eggs would be cooked by the hot pasta and bacon drippings.
 The warmed-up bowl will help ensure that as well plus with that you can enjoy the pasta warm throughout dinner time.

 In the meantime, get a large oven proof bowl and warm it up in a 250F oven.
 Once all the ingredients are ready, get the hot bowl out of the oven using hand mittens.
 Break the eggs into the bowl and blend it with the parmesan cheese and season with salt and pepper, to taste.

 Drain the hot pasta and quickly mix it with the egg/cheese mixture.
 Get the bacon and its drippings and pour it over.
-Mix well and adjust the seasoning ,if needed.
-The eggs would be cooked by the heat from the pasta and bacon (so it’s necessary to ensure that both are still hot when stirred in).
+I simply eyeball this.
+The amount of bacon drippings to use is up to you.
+Perhaps 3-4 tablespoons to begin with if you want a dryer pasta and simply add more to your liking.
+Mix well and adjust the seasonings, if needed.
+The eggs would be cooked by the heat from the pasta and bacon drippings (so it’s necessary to ensure that both are still hot when stirred in).
 Serve immediately with extra parmesan cheese to pass around!
-Garnish with a little chopped fresh parsley!
+Garnish with a little chopped fresh parsley.
 Comfort food deliciousness!